vlad-ko/awesome-business-directory/docs/DEVELOPMENT.md

 This development guide continues to serve as a living document that chronicles the evolution of the Awesome Business Directory from a simple business listing application to a comprehensive platform with admin capabilities, advanced monitoring, and robust testing coverage.
 Each major feature addition is documented with the complete TDD process, architectural decisions, and lessons learned.

-The journey from basic CRUD operations to a full-featured admin system demonstrates the power of test-driven development in building reliable, maintainable software that can evolve with changing requirements while maintaining code quality and user experience standards.

-The journey from basic CRUD operations to a full-featured admin system demonstrates the power of test-driven development in building reliable, maintainable software that can evolve with changing requirements while maintaining code quality and user experience standards.
+The experience from basic CRUD operations to a full-featured admin system demonstrates the power of test-driven development in building reliable, maintainable software that can evolve with changing requirements while maintaining code quality and user experience standards.